opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Performing-Schedule-Procedures-List.md

 ## Closing Schedules

-Use the **Close** feature to mark a schedule as Completed when the schedule is still [In Process]{.skd-job-statuses} only because it contains failed jobs.
+Use the **Close** feature to mark a schedule as Completed when the schedule is still In Process only because it contains failed jobs.

 :::note
 This feature is not available for subschedules.